Jailed Imran Khan writes to IMF, demands election audit before new loan - ExBulletin

 While the Pakistan Muslim League-Nawaz (PML-N), Pakistan People's Party (PPP) and their allies reached an agreement to form a coalition government, the PTI and some other political parties rejected the elections and announced nationwide elections. protests.

-Imran Khan's party demanded that the election results be published on the basis of Form 45 – the results of a single polling station instead of Form 47 – the consolidated results of a constituency, as the party claimed that the votes had been rigged after its independent candidates won a simple majority in the National Assembly.
+The PTI demanded that the election results be published based on Form 45 – the results of a single polling station instead of Form 47 – the consolidated results of a constituency, as the party claimed that the votes had was rigged after its independent candidates won a simple majority. in the National Assembly.

 |